M.I.A. (rapper): Politics

 In a 2 September 2016 interview with The New York Times, M.I.A. talked about making the decision to sacrifice fame and money for speech.
 "I had the choice to shut my mouth and not be political in order to catapult my fame and popularity and my bank balance.
 But that's not the choice I made."

 In June 2017, M.I.A endorsed Labour Party leader Jeremy Corbyn in the 2017 UK general election.
 In a video shared on her social channels she said: "I don't usually believe politicians, but I think Corbyn is actually, like, real."
 She added: "So this is a once in a lifetime opportunity – please go vote.
 You don't have to trust a politician or vote ever again, but just do it now."
 In November 2019, M.I.A also endorsed Corbyn in the 2019 UK general election.
 She said: "I'm grateful that someone like Jeremy Corbyn is running" and called him "the last stand that England has got".

-In 2024, she endorsed Donald Trump's presidential campaign following the withdrawal of Robert F. Kennedy Jr.
+In 2024, she endorsed Donald Trump's US presidential campaign following the withdrawal of Robert F. Kennedy Jr., also expressing support for Kennedy as a future US leader (though later clarifying that she is not a US voter herself).